openeuropa/oe_webtools/README.md

 $ docker-compose exec web ./vendor/bin/phpunit
 ```

+## OpenEuropa Webtools Analytics

+The Webtools module contains a submodule that provides a service for providing
+analytics information.
+For more information on how to use and configure this module,
+check out the module [README](modules/oe_webtools_analytics/README.md).

 ## OpenEuropa Webtools Laco Service

 The Webtools module contains a submodule that provides a service for retrieving